 Mediation & its characteristics

-Mediation is a simple process where two or more parties take the help of a third person voluntarily to find an agreeable solution among them.
+Mediation is a simple process where two or more parties voluntarily take the help of a third person to find an agreeable solution among them.

 Why choose mediation over any other arbitration processes?

 There are many reasons why the parties choose mediation over any other negotiation techniques.
-Have a close look at below pointers to get an idea about why it is so popular and why you should choose mediation if you feel the need to reach to a mediation resolution.
+Have a close look at the below pointers to get an idea about why it is so popular and why you should choose mediation if you feel the need to reach a mediation resolution.

 Role of the Mediator

 The role of the mediator cannot be under emphasized.
 It’s a huge role and a great responsibility.
-Once the mediator is appointed and the mediation begins s/he does the following things.
+Once the mediator is appointed and the mediation begins, s/he does the following things.

 - Encourager: The mediator also plays the role of encourager and acts as the biggest support each party needs during the mediation process.

 - Unbiased negotiator: The mediator needs to be honest, ethical and strong in character.
-If not s/he can be biased and can agree to a particular party’s trick.
-S/he needs to be neutral and listens to everyone and with everyone’s voluntary support decides upon the final conclusion.
+If not, s/he can be biased and can agree to a particular party’s trick.
+S/he needs to be neutral and listens to everyone and, with everyone’s voluntary support, decides upon the final conclusion.

 Process of Mediation

-- Start: All the parties and the mediator meet at a place where the mediation would be done and then the whole process begins.
+- Start: All the parties and the mediator meet at a place where the mediation would be done, and then the whole process begins.
 The mediator introduces each party and asks them to begin.

 Uses of mediation

-Here are some articles that will help you to get more detail about the mediation so just go through the link.
+Here are some articles that will help you to get more detail about the mediation, so just go through the link.